ChainLynxRobotics/ScoutingPWA/README.md

   - They can also be exported into excel/json files for easy data transfer and custom statistic calculations
 - Team Pick List with easy data viewing
   - Draggable teams for the current competition
-  - The Pick List can be
+  - The Pick List can be shared with others via a QR code for collaborative ranking.
 - If Internet is available, match schedule and team rankings can be pulled from [TBA API](https://www.thebluealliance.com/apidocs)

 ### Limitations